edthedev/edthedev.github.io/blog/productive.md

 And it is my job to do this over and over and over, as needed.

-When things are more calm, it's also my job to count throws.
+When things are calm, it's also my job to count throws.
 I do this exclusively to brag to leadership.
 I brag to leadership exclusively to earn credibility.

- > I use earned credibility - to prevent leadership from throwing unexpected chainsaws into the mix!
+ > I use earned credibility - to prevent leadership from throwing unexpected chainsaws into the mix.

 I also do a lot of coaching, but coaching is work I can delegate to my team leads.